-- Allianz SE will acquire 12,750 shares representing 51.00% stockholdings of PNB Life Insurance Inc. (PNB LII) and will have management control over the new joint venture company; - The new joint venture company will operate under the name of "Allianz PNB Life Insurance, Inc."; - A 15-year distribution agreement which will provide Allianz an exclusive access to the branch network of the Parent Company and PNB SB.
+- Allianz SE will acquire 12,750 shares representing 51.00% stockholdings of PNB Life Insurance Inc. (õPNB LIIö) and will have management control over the new joint venture company; - The new joint venture company will operate under the name of õAllianz PNB Life Insurance, Inc.ö; - A 15-year distribution agreement which will provide Allianz exclusive access to the more than 670 branches nationwide of Parent Company.